mstrens/oXs_on_RP2040/README.md

 It can also provide 10 PWM RC channels from a CRSF (ELRS) or a Sbus (Frsky) signal.

-It can also provide a Sbus signal (only from CRSF/ELRS signal; for Frsky Sbus is provided by the Frsky Receiver itself.
+It can also provide a Sbus signal (only from CRSF/ELRS signal); for Frsky Sbus is provided by the Frsky Receiver itself.

 ## -------  Hardware -----------------